Defiant Erdogan denounces riots in Turkish cities

 In Ankara, police charged mostly teenage demonstrators and scattered them using teargas and water cannon.
 Protesters had erected a barricade in the Kizilay government quarter and lit a fire in the road as a helicopter circled overhead.

-"This is a protest organized by extremist elements," Erdogan said before departing on a trip to North Africa.
+"This is a protest organised by extremist elements," Erdogan said before departing on a trip to North Africa.
 "We will not give away anything to those who live arm-in-arm with terrorism."

 On arrival in Rabat, flanked by Moroccan Prime Minister Abdelilah Benkirane, Erdogan blamed parties that had lost elections for the violence, which he predicted would be short-lived: "In a few days the situation will return to normal."